vgenty/mcroi/README.md

 # mcroi

-Monte carlo region of interest from wire data product
+Monte carlo region of interest from wire and hit data product